PIER (UK) work closely with numerous construction companies and have seen first-hand the impact of Brexit on the construction industry.

 Staff and Driver Shortages

-Free movement ended on the 31st of December 2020 and from the 1st of January 2021, the UK embarked a new global immigration system which requires employers to register as a sponsor in order to recruit from overseas.
+The free movement ended on the 31st of December 2020 and from the 1st of January 2021, the UK embarked a new global immigration system that requires employers to register as a sponsor in order to recruit from overseas.

 According to a survey by the Road Haulage Association, there is now a shortage of more than 100,000 drivers in the UK, out of a pre-pandemic total of around 600,000.
 Logistics UK, which represents freight firms and the British Retail Consortium (BRC) said: “the pandemic halted driver training and testing for over 12 months, while an estimated 25,000 EU drivers returned home during the pandemic and following the end of the transition period.”